If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 How To Do

-- Bend your right elbow to pull the handle in towards your right side, You should feel a small squeeze between your shoulder blades.
+- Bend your right elbow to pull the handle in towards your right side.
+You should feel a small squeeze between your shoulder blades.

-- You may keep your back straight or allow it to gently sway back and forth in a controlled manner.
+- You may keep your back straight or gently allow it to sway back and forth in a controlled manner.

 11. Cable Twisting Standing Row

-The cable back exercise involves numerous muscles as it requires you to slightly rotate at the waist.
-Because this is a unilateral cable exercise, you will have to engage your core throughout the movement.
 You can use this same exercise with different hand placements to target upper or lower back muscles.

 Besides being a great cable back exercise, this movement also works your hips, glutes and other lower body muscles.